Somerset Academy Inc.

 Somerset Academy Inc. is a non-profit charter management organization based in Pembroke Pines, Florida.
 It has a network of 80 schools in Florida, Nevada, Texas, Arizona and Spain.

 In 2015, Somerset operated charter schools enrolling 14,951 students on a hybrid basis.
 Somerset partners with Academica, a for-profit education management organization.

 History

 Fernando Zulueta created a Miramar, Florida housing development in 1997 that needed a local school for residents.
 He recruited Ruth Jacoby, who had over twenty years experience with Miami-Dade County Public Schools to be the first principal for Somerset Neighborhood School, a non-profit charter school authorized by the Florida Legislature in 1996.
 Zuluete incorporated Academica in 1999 as a For-profit education provider of services to charter schools.
 Somerset Academies rely on Academica for curriculum, tests, facilities, security, staff recruitment, budgeting, accounting and other services.
 The company assisted Somerset in launching additional charter schools by writing charter school applications, establishing corporate structures, providing experts to advocate and lobby government agencies, managing public relations & marketing, and ensuring regulatory compliance.
+The school was founded in 1997.
+It began with 50 students from Kindergarten through 5th grade.